-The federal justice minister says the push to prosecute an aging Catholic priest accused of sexually abusing children in Nunavut is still alive.
+The federal justice minister says the push to prosecute an aging Oblate priest accused of sexually abusing children in Nunavut is still alive.

-But alleged victims of Rev. Johannes Rivoire need to come forward and share their stories again, said David Lametti.
+But alleged victims of Fr.
+Joannes Rivoire need to come forward and share their stories again, said David Lametti.

-That’s because original evidence used to lay three sex-related charges in 1998 that were stayed against Rivoire in 2017 no longer applies.
+That’s because the original evidence used to lay five sex-related charges in 1998 that were stayed against Rivoire in 2017 no longer applies.

-“There were previous accusations that were made – those proceedings were stayed,” Lametti said in an interview with APTN’s Nation to Nation.
+“There were previous accusations that were made – those proceedings were stayed,” Lametti said in an interview with Host Brett Forester of APTN’s Nation to Nation.

 “There’s nothing I can do once those proceedings are stayed but we are hoping that perhaps other survivors will come forward.”

-Rivoire left Canada in 1993 before being charged.
-He is now believed to be in his 90s and living in a Catholic retirement home.
+Rivoire left Canada in 1993 before being charged with any crimes.
+He is now believed to be in his 90s and living in an Oblate retirement home.

-Canada stayed the criminal charges citing lack of co-operation from France, which does not extradite French nationals.
+Canada said it stayed the criminal charges citing lack of co-operation from France, which does not extradite French nationals.